YTnoCoding/polytrack-nextjs/content/games/polytrack.md

 - Avoid extreme angles when crossing checkpoints
 - Watch for checkpoint indicators to confirm registration

-### Q: How does the ranking system work?
+### Q: How does the Polytrack ranking system work?
 A: The ranking system is based on:
 - Your best time on each track
 - Consistency across different track types
 - Performance relative to other players
 - Participation in official events
-- Regular improvement in times
+- Regular improvement in Polytrack times